7 DIY Cooperatives At Home

 Live in a city where you don’t need a car every day?
 Car-sharing programs across the country provide access to a fleet of cars when you need them, for much less money than you’d have to spend buying and maintaining your own car.
 Find a car-sharing network near you via carsharing.net, or see if you live in one of the 50+ cities or 250 college campuses across the US that has a Zipcar.com car-sharing program.
 Prefer to keep your car but share rides on occasion?
 Our article “Carpool for the Climate and Community” has valuable tips for you.

 Or, get advice to start a bike share here.

-co-op: The stories of cooperatives in this issue focus on models that are transforming local economies in significant ways.
+The stories of cooperatives here focus on models that are transforming local economies in significant ways.
 But co-ops can transform the contents of your pocketbook, too, by helping you save money on green necessities.

 Buying clubs enjoy wholesale prices (35 to 50 percent off) when shopping by paper catalog or online, and they save shipping costs and reduce related climate emissions, too.

 Updated October 2016.
 Originally published in Issue September/October 2012